 - Do not keep the water running while your baby is in the tub.
 Temperature changes can be sudden and unexpected.

 - Reduce the temperature settings on your water heater to less than 120 degrees Fahrenheit.

 - Your baby will most likely fall asleep after a warm bath.
 Make sure that you keep this in mind when you schedule her bath time.

 - Clean only what you can see; do not try to clean the ear canal or inside the nose.

 - Place a non-skid mat in the area where you will be bathing your baby.
 This will prevent any accidents.

 - Never leave your baby unattended in the water.

-Conclusion: It is vital to understand the needs of your baby before giving her a bath, we recommend specially-designed baby hygiene products when bathing a baby.
+It is vital to understand the needs of your baby before giving her a bath.
+We recommend specially-designed baby hygiene products when bathing a baby.
 It is crucial to keep an eye out for lesions, blister or rashes when grooming your child, if you notice any, consult a specialist as soon as you can.
 Try organic baby soaps and shampoos while bathing and organic moisturisers and wipes for general use.